grompe/BTWTweak/patcher/readme.txt

 - Added ability to add new tweak scripts without recompiling BTWTweak.

+- Added ability to merge microblocks by placing them together with the others in the following ways:
+  - corner + corner = moulding,
+  - moulding + moulding = siding,
+  - siding + moulding = stairs,
+  - stairs + moulding = full block,
+  - siding + siding = full block,
+  - moulding + siding = stairs.

+- Improved microblock preview to take account for the above change, and display correctly when looking at a side of a snow cover.

 v0.9i

 - Restored the ability of Glass Block to contain piston packing.